The Ultimate Maui Travel Guide (2026): Where to Stay, Eat, & Explore

 Planning a trip to Maui and wondering where to stay, what to do, and the best time to visit?
 After more than a decade of traveling to Maui—and publishing over 20 in-depth Maui travel guides—this is our most complete and up-to-date resource yet.

 This Ultimate Maui Travel Guide (2026) covers everything you need to plan the perfect trip, whether you’re visiting Maui for the first time, traveling with kids or toddlers, planning a honeymoon or babymoon, or returning to explore more of the island.
-From choosing between Kāʻanapali vs. Wailea, to the best hotels in Maui, top things to do, where to eat, and real travel tips you won’t find in brochures, we break it all down in one place.
+If you're looking for the best Maui travel guide for families, this post covers where to stay, what to do, where to eat, and how to plan the perfect trip with kids.
+From choosing between Kāʻanapali vs. Wailea, to the best hotels in Maui, top things to do, and real travel tips you won’t find in brochures, we break it all down in one place.

 We’ve stayed all over the island, explored Maui in every season, eaten at dozens of restaurants, road-tripped the Road to Hana, snorkeled with Green Hawaiian Sea Turtle, and experienced Maui both with and without kids—so everything here is based on real trips, not sponsored recommendations.